tomcur/CookieTokenAuth/README.md

 ### Disable automatic generation of token cookies
-You might want to create token cookies only in specific cases, such as when a user checked a ``remember me" checkbox.
+You might want to create token cookies only in specific cases, such as when a user checked a "remember me" checkbox.
 To do this, start by setting the `setCookieAfterIdentify` option to `false` (see the [Configuration](#configuration) section).
 You will now need to create token cookies manually.

 To accomplish this, something like the following could be added to the login action:
 ```php